-SOC 298 Topics in Community Involvement /3 cr. hrs./3 periods (3 lec.)
+SOC 298 Topics in Community Involvement /1-6 cr. hrs./1-6 periods (1-6 lec.)

 Direct, constructive student involvement in community problems.
-Students work individually or in small teams through guidance and periodic consultations with faculty advisors.
-Special activities also will be determined by the advisors.
+Includes working individually or in small teams through guidance and periodic consultations with faculty advisors.
+Also includes special activities to be determined by the advisors.
 Students employed or working as volunteers with agencies or groups may get credit for those activities under this course.
 (Same as SSE 298.)